skgithub14/sdtmval/README.md

 studies and domains.
 This should lead to fewer bugs and improved code readability too. {sdtmval} features include:

-- Automating the BLFL, DY, EPOCH, and SEQ methods to create new variables
+- Automating the BLFL, DY, EPOCH, SEQ, and STAT methods to create new variables

 - Imputing and formatting full and partial dates: see